fcastroreyes/Data-Insights-and-Predictive-Modeling-with-Python/README.md

 This project involves data analysis or machine learning tasks utilizing a structured approach to load, process, and analyze data.
 It leverages Python libraries such as pandas, numpy, plotnine, and sklearn for data manipulation, visualization, and applying machine learning techniques.
 The project aims to provide insights into the dataset through exploratory data analysis and predictive modeling.

+# Learning Outcomes
+- Data loading and preprocessing.
+- Model training and evaluation using a logistic regression classifier.
+- Hyperparameter tuning and cross-validation to enhance model performance.

 # Setup
 Prerequisites
 Python 3.x